nojronatron/nojronatron.github.io/class-02.md

 Equal to `==` evaluates equality of *values* on each side of the operator, but not the types.
 Not equal to `!=` evaluates like Equal, but returns the opposite result.
+*Note*: For this class, avoid using 'loosely equals' and 'loosely not equals' because it will evaluate different types as 'loosely equal' and that might not be intended behavior.
 Strict equal to `===` evaluates the *type* *and* the *value* and returns true only if both conditions are true.
 Strict not equal to `!==` evaluates the opposite of Strict Equal To.
+*Note*: Stick with Strict evaluators to check that the type is the same before evaluating if the values are the same.
 Greater than `>` evaluates true if the left-hand value is larger than the right-hand value.
 Greater than or equal to `>=` evaluates the same way `>` and `==` do, and returns true if one or the other is true.
 Less than `<` evaluates true if the left-hand value is smaller than the right-hand value.